magiclyx/YXSite/README.md

 ### YXSite.baselib.components
 The Basic component apps package:

-- .pages : templates for all html 5 pages
+- .pages : templates for all html5 pages
 - .icons : font icons.
 Includes glyphicon, openiconis and Font-Awesome
 - .album : An app for quickly generating album walls area
+- .placeholder: Crete a placeholder image of a given width and height (baselib/placeholder/image/50X50)
+- .builder: A build tool for website. (expand the template, compress the css and js, fast design H5 protype)